-If you already have a fully functioning, expensive data centre then private cloud could be the one for you.
-You can use your already established infrastructure but the skills and time it takes to manage and maintain a data centre is a huge investment.
+If you already have a fully functioning, expensive data center then private cloud could be the one for you.
+You can use your already established infrastructure but the skills and time it takes to manage and maintain a data center is a huge investment.

 It can also reduce lead times in testing and deploying new products.

 Security, however, raises concerns for many - it is, in fact, the biggest decision driver when it comes to cloud adoption.
 But in reality, hacks into cloud providers are rare, and the big data breaches causing data loss were legitimate; but stolen, user credentials.
 Increasingly there is another aspect of public cloud that is giving people sleepless nights.